antran28/R-Shiny-Practice-Avocado-Sale-Visualization/README.md

 Clearly, they aren't buying home because they are buying too much Avocado Toast!

-Let's see how many avocados were consumed throughout the year any which city love avocado 🥑 he most!
+Let's see how many avocados were consumed throughout the year any which city love avocado 🥑 the most!

 This data was downloaded from the Hass Avocado Board website: https://hassavocadoboard.com/